These nine questions remain unanswered in the Titanic sub catastrophe

-Mystery implosion, ‘false hope’ rescue and search for blame: Nine looming questions in Titanic sub catastrophe
+Titanic sub debris and human remains have been recovered.
+But we still don’t have answers to these 9 questions

-Desperate search for the missing Titanic submersible came to a tragic end when debris was discovered deep in the ocean.
+The desperate search for the missing Titanic submersible came to a tragic end when debris was discovered deep in the ocean.
 But, we still don’t know many crucial aspects of the doomed voyage.
-Rachel Sharp, Io Dodds and Bevan Hurley report
+Rachel Sharp, Io Dodds, Bevan Hurley and Andrea Blanco report

-OceanGate CEO and founder Stockton Rush, British billionaire explorer Hamish Harding, renowned French diver Paul-Henri Nargeolet and Pakistani businessman Shahzada Dawood and his 19-year-old son Suleman set off on a trip of a lifetime on Sunday morning (18 June), traveling around 13,000 feet below the surface of the Atlantic Ocean to visit the famed ocean liner’s wreckage.
+OceanGate CEO and founder Stockton Rush, British billionaire explorer Hamish Harding, renowned French diver Paul-Henri Nargeolet and Pakistani businessman Shahzada Dawood and his 19-year-old son Suleman set off on a trip of a lifetime on 18 June, travelling around 13,000 feet below the surface of the Atlantic Ocean to visit the famed ocean liner’s wreckage.

 But the five explorers met a chillingly similar fate to the doomed White Star Line ship more than a century earlier.